linuxkit/linuxkit/README.md

 - `kernel` specifies a kernel Docker image, containing a kernel and a filesystem tarball, eg containing modules.
 The example kernels are built from `kernel/`
 - `init` is the base `init` process Docker image, which is unpacked as the base system, containing `init`, `containerd`, `runc` and a few tools.
 Built from `pkg/init/`
 - `onboot` are the system containers, executed sequentially in order.
 They should terminate quickly when done.
-- `services` is the system services, which normally run for the whole time the system is up
+- `services` is the system services, which normally run for the whole time the system is up.
-- `files` are additional files to add to the image
+- `files` are additional files to add to the image.

 For a more detailed overview of the options see [yaml documentation](docs/yaml.md)